-Some Year 5 and Year 6 children volunteer to act as play leaders.
-They are trained by our lunchtime playworker and at lunchtime two children are assigned to each playground to assist lunchtime supervisors in leading games and activities.
-If the weather is too wet for outside play then these children also help in the Key Stage I classrooms at lunchtime.
+Some Year 5 and Year 6 children volunteer to act as play leaders with younger children.
+They are trained by our lunchtime play worker and at lunchtime a small number of children are assigned to each playground to assist lunchtime supervisors in leading games and activities.
+If the weather is too wet for outside play, then these children also help in the Key Stage I classrooms at lunchtime.